ChrisLomont/GIFMaker/README.md

 * single header, small and good **color quantizer**, useful to pick nice palette for RGBA8 image for use in GIFs
 * single header, small and good **image dithering**

-NOTE: this does not make small gifs!
-It uses a nice trick of the LZW format to make encoding use very tiny memory footprint compared to other GIF encoders, which in turn means poor compression.
+NOTE: this now has proper LZW compression for small GIFs as the default.
+If you want to use less memory, but larger GIFs (say for embedded items), set the option before calling Start.
+The low memory options uses a nice trick of the LZW format to make encoding use very tiny memory footprint compared to other GIF encoders, which in turn means poor compression.

-The encode has default internal palette
+The encode has default internal palette (which can be overridden)

 ![DeluxePaint-palette](GIFMaker/DeluxePaint-palette.png)